dutta-arka/Post-AGB-Stars/Random/README_Random.md

 3.

-A few more files that maybe relevent are given in this (google folder)[https://drive.google.com/drive/folders/1r6T4KHjVSkuZH23dH-vMpkkodPgKc0cM?usp=sharing].
+A few more files that maybe relevent are given in this [google folder](https://drive.google.com/drive/folders/1r6T4KHjVSkuZH23dH-vMpkkodPgKc0cM?usp=sharing).